 I believe that yoga is a means to discovering who we are, not who we feel we ought to be.
 It's so easy to lose track of this with our frantic pace of life, especially during major life transitions, but yoga can help us rediscover and reconnect with ourselves.
 For me yoga now is more than a physical practise, it's a way of life.
 It has given me a sense of balance, perspective, patience and grace that has changed my outlook for the better.
 This is the yoga that I’m passionate about sharing.

-Over the course of a class you can expect to be challenged, engaged and uplifted: we will work the whole body but with a goal to affect a deeper change within.
+Whichever style you practise with me you can expect to be challenged, engaged and uplifted: we will work the whole body but with a goal to affect a deeper change within.
 I take a functional approach to alignment, recognising that our bodies are as unique as our lives and that there is no "one way" to practise any pose.
 In class I use hands-on assists & adjustments to help prevent injury, experience the intended benefits and realise your full potential in the posture.
 Modifications and options to the poses are offered throughout so the class can be tailored to the needs of your practise.

 I strongly believe that while the practise can seem overwhelming or overly sombre at times, a yoga class should be a joyful experience.
 I encourage you to explore the practise with playful creativity; together we'll push to the edge of what you thought possible, sometimes falling and sometimes flying but always with a smile!
 I want you to come with all your worries and doubts, experience a whole range of emotions but leave the class feeling lighter and happier than when you arrived.
 This is the magic of yoga I want to share.